theupdateframework/taps/tap4.md

 none of the repositories signed metadata about the desired target, then take one of the following actions:

     5.1.
-If the "terminating" attribute is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.
+If the flag (of mechanism C above) is set to true, either report that the repositories do not agree on the target, or that none of them have signed for the target.

     5.2.
-Otherwise, process the next mapping following the steps above.
+Otherwise, process the next list of repositories from step 1.

 ## Example using TUF's Map File

-To demonstrate our procedure for handling multiple repository consensus, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets.
+To demonstrate our procedure for handling multiple repository consensus on entrusted targets, we employ a file named `map.json.` This _map file_ comes into play when a TUF client requests targets.

 If the map file is to be used to map targets to repositories, it will either be constructed by a user employing the TUF command-line tools, or distributed by